rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 #### Aliasing

-(Please note: a full aliasing model for Rust has not yet been constructed, but at the moment we can give the following guidelines.)
+(Please note: a full aliasing model for Rust has not yet been constructed, but at the moment we can give the following definition.)

 *Aliasing* is any time one pointer or reference points to a "span" of memory that overlaps with the span of another pointer or reference.
 A span of memory is